Last Updated on April 20, 2026 by DSNRY

 But that discomfort is often where the good work lives.

 Not every project needs to fight the culture.
 Not every creative choice needs to be radically original.
-But if you’re always following, you’re rarely leading.
-And if you’re rarely leading, you’re probably not building the kind of body of work that creates lasting demand.
+But if youโre always following, youโre rarely leading.
+And if youโre rarely leading, youโre probably not building the kind of body of work that creates lasting demand.

 Creative professionals do their best work when they know how to pay attention without becoming obedient.
 Use trends to stay informed.
 Use strategy to stay relevant.
 Use your own judgment to stay distinct.